Meteor-Community-Packages/meteor-autoform/README.md

 ```

 This example uses `doc=this`, assuming that you use something like iron:router's `data` function to set the template's data context to the book document.
 This is a common way to do it, but you could also use a helper function that returns the document.

+*Be sure to define proper update security for untrusted code if you've removed the `insecure` package.
+Call allow/deny or use [ongoworks:security](https://atmospherejs.com/ongoworks/security).*

 ### A Custom Insert Form